 THE CONFERENCE OF THE CONTRACTING PARTIES

-18. ENCOURAGES Contracting Parties to strengthen their management and conservation actions related to wetland habitats that are essential for river dolphins;
+18. ENCOURAGES Contracting Parties to strengthen their management and conservation actions related to wetland habitats that are essential for river dolphins, and to report on actions in National Reports to COP16;

 19. INVITES the Parties to consider river dolphins as keystone species for different levels of biodiversity, especially in the management of wetlands and the livelihoods of human communities associated with these ecosystems, and to implement the following actions: